rcg4u/Nerd-Search/README.md

 # nerd-search

-A simple Python script for searching text within files and directories.
+A Python script for searching specific words or phrases in all PDF files within a folder.

 ## Features

-- Search for keywords or phrases in files
+- Search for keywords or phrases in PDF files
-- Supports searching within directories
+- Case-insensitive search
+- Finds whole words only (not partial matches)
-- Outputs matching lines and file locations
+- Outputs matching page numbers for each word in each PDF
+- Handles errors gracefully if a PDF cannot be read

 ## Usage